Seonaid McIntosh: Education

+She completed a Bachelor’s Degree in Electrical and Electronic Engineering at Heriot-Watt University, before completing a Postgraduate Diploma in Performance Psychology at the University of Edinburgh in 2021.
+In 2022 McIntosh graduated with a Masters in Biomedical Engineering from the University of Strathclyde.

-Career
+Shooting Career

 Seonaid shot at school (Dollar Academy) and club level and did not harbour international ambitions until sister Jennifer's success at the 2010 Commonwealth Games and attendance at the 2012 Summer Olympics.
-Whilst a pupil at Dollar Academy she was a member of the school's winning 2013 team in the NRA's Ashburton Shield, as well as individually winning the School's Hundred that year.
+Whilst a pupil at Dollar Academy she was a member of the school's winning team in the NRA's 2013 Ashburton Shield competition, as well as individually winning the School's Hundred that year.

 After beginning training in earnest in November 2012, she placed 11th in the Junior Women's 50 Metre Prone Rifle at the ISSF World Shooting Championships – her first major international.
 At the 2015 10M European Championships in Arnhem she won Silver in the Junior Women's 10 metre Air Rifle, making her the first British Junior in 35 years to medal at a European Championship, and setting a new British Under-21s Record.

 At the 2014 Commonwealth Games, she competed in the 10 metre air rifle event, placing 19th.

 In November 2017, Seonaid was selected for Scotland's team for the 2018 Commonwealth Games At the Games she qualified in the 10m Air Rifle in 7th place, placing 5th in the Final.
 In the 50m Prone Rifle she won the Bronze medal, and in the 50m Rifle Three Positions qualified 6th, working up to win the Bronze medal in the Final.

 As of 2016 was Seonaid enrolled on the British Shooting World Class Performance Programme, working towards Tokyo 2020.

 At the 2018 ISSF World Shooting Championships, McIntosh won the Women's Prone 50m Rifle event becoming World Champion, she went on to place fourth in the Women's 3x40 Rifle, earning a Quota Place for the 2020 Summer Olympics in Tokyo.

 In May 2019 McIntosh won a Silver medal at the Munich leg of the 2019 ISSF World Cup in the Women's 3x40 Rifle event, earning herself a place at the World Cup Final.
 She was not allocated an Olympic Quota Place however having already won one at the World Championships.
 This was the first Rifle World Cup Medal a GB shooter had won since Kenneth Parr won a Silver Medal for Prone in the 2016 ISSF World Cup, and the first Women's medal since Louise Minett won a Silver in 10m Air Rifle at the 1999 Atlanta World Cup.